What does it take to be an ally in the work to end gender-based violence (GBV)?

 Your leadership in corporate philanthropy enables Embrave to be a leader in ending gender-based violence.

 There are multiple sponsorship opportunities available for corporate partners who share our commitment to ending gender-based violence.
-All sponsorship benefits will be applicable from the date of agreement until April 3rd, 2022.
+All sponsorship benefits will be applicable for one calendar year after signing.

 Please contact us at email@example.com if your organization is interested in joining us in the work to end gender-based violence in our communities.